eating fat won't make you fat

 Eating Fat Won’t Make You Fat

-Heck, you can walk into any gym around the world and meet people who either believe you should avoid it like the plague, or people who believe you need start shovelling lumps of butter into your morning coffee.
+It seems people are programmed to believe that you should avoid it like the plague, or that you should shovel lumps of butter into your morning coffee, am I right?

 Does eating fat make you fat?

-Worried by the steep rise in obesity, fat was (wrongly) blamed for most nation’s health problems, and the National Dietary Guidelines even went as far as to label it “the root cause of heart disease and obesity.”
+Heck, the National Dietary Guidelines even went as far as to call it “the root cause of heart disease and obesity.”

-Further complications arose when manufacturers who were unable to replicate the taste of their products via sugar decided to re-introduce trans fat.
-This is a manmade version of fat developed by German chemist Wilhelm Normann in 1901.
-It has the same calorie content and taste as regular dietary fat, but offers none of its nutritional benefits (think lard).
+Even more complications arose when certain brands couldn’t replicate the taste of their product – even with more sugar – as this led to the re-introduction of trans fat.
+This is a man-made nutrient which was developed German chemist Wilhelm Normann in 1901.
+It has the same sweet taste as regular fat, and even contains the same amount of calories, but it doesn’t provide any of the other nutritional benefits.

-To cut a long story short, by the end of the 1980s the nation’s cupboards were stocked with foods which either consisted of sugar, or of a sugar/trans fat combo.
+Anyway, to cut a long story short, by the end of the 1980s our nation’s cupboards were stocked with foods which either consisted of a) pure sugar, or b) a combination of sugar and trans fat.

-And despite all of this hoopla, obesity continued to rise!
+Of course, despite all of this hoopla, obesity statistics only got bigger!

 calories are king

-More and more studies have shown us that eating fat is fucking awesome.
+More and more studies are now showing us that eating fat is fucking awesome.

-Specifically, the Omega-3 fatty acids (found in fish and also used in supplemental form) have some crazy plus points:
+Specifically, the Omega-3 fatty acids which are found in fish (and also frequently taken in supplement form) provide us with some insane benefits, including:

 • Better muscle retention